stackrox/collector/README.md

    understand how Collector works, and it's place in the grand scheme of things, you may want to look here.

+3. [Troubleshooting](docs/troubleshooting.md): For common startup errors,
+   ways of identifying and fixing them.

-3. [Roadmap](docs/roadmap.md): Our plans and directions for future development.
+4. [Roadmap](docs/roadmap.md): Our plans and directions for future development.

-3. [Release Process](docs/release.md): Having troubles with the release?
+5. [Release Process](docs/release.md): Having troubles with the release?
 Here we have a few tips for you.

-4. [References](docs/references.md): Contains a comprehensive list of configuration options for the project.
+6. [References](docs/references.md): Contains a comprehensive list of configuration options for the project.